-Any transfer of credit situations not covered in this policy will be determined by the Academic Dean in consultation with the appropriate Department Chair.
+Any transfer of credit situations not covered in this policy will be determined by the Vice President for Academic Affairs in consultation with the appropriate Department Chair.

 Minor Programs and Concentrations

 All Academic Departments at Maine Maritime Academy offer opportunities for specialization in one or more areas of study.
 Students wishing to receive credit for a specialized program of study should consult with the designated minor or concentration coordinator(s) to receive advice.